ahnaf-zamil/ayikobot/README.md

 ## Status
 This bot is currently under extensive development and considered as work-in-progress.
-If you are interested in contributing to the project, feel free to make an issue or a pull request.
+If you are interested in contributing to the project, feel free to make an issue or open up a pull request.

 ## Invite
 Right now, you cannot invite the bot to a server as it is not hosted.
 Mainly because the bot doesn't have any notable features for it to be hosted....yet.
-The developer is working hard to get features out so it will be hosted soon ;)
+The developer is working hard to get features out, so it will be hosted soon ;)

 ## Contributing
 If you are considering to contribute, thanks a lot!
 We welcome all contributors here and you can help out as well.